 N-2 Evidence of Restoration - When a card's paper stock appears to have been built up - for example, when ripped corners are built up to look like new corners.

-N-3 Evidence of Recoloration - Where a card's color has been artificially improved.
+N-3 Evidence of Recoloration - Where a card's color appears to have been artificially improved.

 N-4 Questionable Authenticity - This is the term used when a card appears to be counterfeit or the autograph is deemed to be unauthentic.